oxelf/structogrammar/README.md

 |-------|--------|--------|----|---------------------------|---------------------------|
 | ✅     | ✅      | ✅      | ✅      | ❌(possibly in the future) | ❌(possible in the future) |

+## MacOS Program can not be opened
+how to solve this:
+- hold shift and right click on the program
+- click open
+- click open again

 ## Roadmap
 - [ ] Case statement
 - [ ] Multilanguage